 In addition to having many geographic barriers limiting their access to the peoples and cultures of other lands, sub-Saharan Africans also faced internal geographic barriers limiting their access to each other.
 The resulting internal cultural fragmentation is indicated by the fact that, while Africans are only about ten percent of the world's population, they have one-third of the world's languages.

-Eventually, the severe isolation of many sub-Saharan Africans was ended in the modern era, as that of other severely isolated peoples was ended, but that was after millennia in which these isolated peoples had developed whole ways of life very different from the ways of life that developed among those peoples of Europe and Asia who had far greater access to a far wider cultural universe.
+45 those peoples of Europe and Asia who had far greater access to a far wider cultural universe.
 Moreover, cultures-whole ways of life-do not simply evaporate when conditions change, whether among Africans or others.
 Long-standing and deep-seated cultural differences can become cultural barriers, even after the geographical barriers that created cultural isolation have been overcome with the growth of modern transportation and communication.
 As distinguished cultural historian Oscar Handlin put it: "men are not blank tablets upon which the environment inscribes a culture which can readily be erased to make way for a new inscription."
 As another noted historian put it: "We do not live in the past, but the past in us."
+47